“That Great Gretsch Sound!"

 Command was again passed to Fred Gretsch, Jr. and the Navy veteran led the company into a new age of prosperity in the 1950s.
 Gretsch, being the first to use custom color finishes, and offering a wide variety of space age gizmos and gimmickry, was uniquely positioned to succeed in this “Atomic Age” era.
 During the ‘50s, they even outsold Leo Fender's wonderful new creations, with a boost in sales also credited to high-profile artists and endorsers like Chet Atkins, Eddie Cochran and Duane Eddy.The 1960s brought a further boost to Gretsch when Beatles’ great George Harrison played a succession of Gretsch models.

 In the late-'60s, Fred Gretsch retired and sold the company to Baldwin Manufacturing.
 Baldwin had difficulty understanding Gretsch's position in the market and failed to make a transition through the psychedelic '60s and hard-rock '70s.
-Kids inspired by Jimi Hendrix, Jeff Beck and Eric Clapton turned to Fender.
 To make matters worse, Baldwin moved production to Arkansas, and Gretsch suffered through two disastrous fires.
-The Baldwin marriage was always an unhappy one.
-With sales down and the head office increasingly disinterested, Gretsch limped through the 1970s and finally shut down production in the early-80s.
+The Baldwin marriage was always an unhappy one, and eventually resulted in a shutdown in production in the early-80s.

 But ever since the company had left the family, Fred W. Gretsch, the great-grandson of founder Friedrich Gretsch, had vowed it would return.
 In 1984, Fred W. Gretsch, along with his wife, Dinah, purchased Gretsch back from Baldwin, returning it to the family after a 17-year absence.
 Throughout the 1990s, Fred and Dinah brought Gretsch back into the limelight with a series of successful re-issues and new models.

 In late 2002 a deal was struck for Fender Musical Instruments Corp. to handle Gretsch Guitars manufacturing and distribution, allowing "That Great Gretsch Sound" to be heard worldwide once again.